 Contact the Dream Center for more information on future UndocuAlly training sessions: CRC-DreamCenter@crc.losrios.edu.

-For information on upcoming trainings, subscribe to our email list:
+For information on upcoming trainings, subscribe to the Dream Center email list:

 |CRC Policy||Cosumnes River College will not release any personally identifiable student information, including any data related to immigration status, without a judicial warrant, subpoena or court order, unless authorized by the student or required by law.|